 As Treasurer and Membership Secretary my role is primarily to upkeep records of our funds in and out of the society and to obtain annual membership fees from our members and hopefully keep our monies in the black in the bank and building society!

 This involves also paying out for that we owe in hiring the halls for shows and events etc and for paying show winnings etc. Keeping the books in good order along the way and preparing them for annual checking by our auditor.

-Last year (2014) we were able to fund the purchase of new Gopack tables which we need for the Summer shows and can be hired out now to raise further funds.
+In recent years, we were able to fund the purchase of new Gopack tables which we need for the Summer shows and can be hired out now to raise further funds.
 That was a fine example as to why we need on going fundraising events and to keep the society afloat.

 Treasurer & Membership Secretary, C&DHS